Smoothing and adaptation of shifted P\'olya Tree ensembles: Main results

+The exponential decay of the atom probabilities in $\Pi_L$ is fast enough so that the prior still concentrates on a small number of models, but also slow enough so that it selects with high probability the model specified in Theorem \ref{Master_theorem2} for a given $\alpha$.
+From the point-of-view of Theorem \ref{GGV_theo}, an essential tool to prove our theorems, this hyperprior is a good tradeoff between the requirement that the prior concentrates its mass on a low-dimensional set and the one that it gives sufficient probability to small balls centered on the signal $f_0$.
+Therefore, our hierarchical prior behaves just like our non-adaptive one, attaining optimal contraction rates for any $\alpha>0$.

-Another slight difference between Theorems \ref{Master_theorem2} and \ref{Adapt_smooth_theorem2} is that the sequence $U_n$ is replaced by $\log n$.
-Indeed, as we seek to use Theorem \ref{GGV_theo} to prove the above result, the slow growth of the logarithmic function ensures that the adaptive prior concentrates its mass on sieves of moderate complexity while neighbourhoods of the true density still have sufficient mass asymptotically.
-Also, the number of trees is of a higher order, as in the adaptive setting, some further work is necessary to handle discretization effects.
+A slight difference between Theorems \ref{Master_theorem2} and \ref{Adapt_smooth_theorem2} is that the sequence $U_n$ is replaced by $\log n$.
+Indeed, as we seek to use Theorem \ref{GGV_theo} to prove the above result, the slow growth of the logarithmic function ensures that the adaptive prior concentrates its mass on sieves of moderate complexity.
+At the same time, neighbourhoods of $f_0$ still have sufficient mass asymptotically.
+Also, the number of trees is of a higher order since, in the adaptive setting, some further work is necessary to handle discretization effects of finite forests.